 There are numerous ways to evaluate; a few significant ones are highlighted below:

-- Analysing metrics: You can analyse metrics such as attendance, registration, and social media engagement to assess the success of the event.
+Analysing metrics: You can analyse metrics through a few significant reports that talk about the number of total leads, registrations and lead status to assess the success of the event.
 These metrics help you determine the reach and impact of the event and identify areas for improvement.

 You now know all the major tasks that need to be taken care of after the event.
 Since managing and allocating the influx of leads will have an immediate impact on your conversion cycle, it should be your top priority task.
 Consistent follow-ups after lead allocation will unquestionably help you increase your conversion rate.